Gabriel Bonnot de Mably: Influence

 In 1909, the anarchist Peter Kropotkin credited Mably several achievements: he is credited with being responsible for why the study of politics, constitutions, and elective representation in the 18th century was so popular, with inspiring the egalitarian, communal, and anti-inequality ethos of the French Revolution, and for being an early advocate of communist or communal possession of the land.

+His writing is quite famous, and his legacy has been claimed variously by monarchists and republicans, moderates and radical egalitarians.
+Though, despite being one of the central figures of French republicanism in the 18th century, sustained scholarly discussion of Mably was largely absent until after World War II.

 Writings

 Mably's most well-known work is Entretiens de Phocion, a dialogue first published in 1763, which introduced themes of his mature thought.
 Two of his works were published posthumously and they had a profound effect on the early deliberations on the assembly of the Estates-General of 1789: an enlarged version of his Histoire de France (first published in 1765), which was published in May 1789 to great acclaim.
 Authorities tried unsuccessfully to suppress it by confiscating many copies.
 Secondly, Des droits et des devoirs du citoyen, written in 1758, was also published after his death.
 He warned against events that later developed during the French Revolution.

 These two works were seen to contribute to the later concepts of both communism and republicanism.
-He advocated the abolition of private property, which he saw as incompatible with sympathy and altruism, and conductive only to one's antisocial or egotistical instincts.
-Mably's writings contain a paradox: he praises elitist Plato, but also the enlightened Stoic views on natural human equality.
+He advocated the abolition of private property, which he stated incompatible with sympathy and altruism, and conducive to one's antisociality or egotism.
+He praises elitist Plato, but also the enlightened Stoic views on natural human equality.
 Mably went further than the traditional Stoic argument that all men possessed a divine spark.
 He also went beyond the liberal concept of equality before the law, and argued for the equality of needs.
 He argued that virtue was more valued than the acquisition or possession of material wealth, and criticized idleness.
 He found an audience among those who were critical of the inherited wealth and privilege of the nobility, who did no work.

 Mably's complete works were published in 15 volumes in 1794–1795, with an obituary/biography by Gabriel Brizard.